-The Head teacher (or senior manager) should give careful thought to those circumstances where the staff member, pupil and their parents/carers should be spoken to and should ensure a plan to manage the situation is put in place.
+• put action plans in place where concerns are brought to their attention careful thought to those circumstances where the staff member, pupil and their parents/carers should be spoken to and should ensure a plan to manage the situation is put in place.
 This plan should respond sensitively to the child and staff member and maintain the dignity of all.
 This plan should involve all parties, be robust and regularly monitored and reviewed.